e-picas/markdown-extended/docs/ROADMAP.md

 ## TODOS that MUST be done before version 1.0

 -   DONE - test the command line interface with direct stdin input, multi-input files etc
--   re-organize outputs from the command line interface (normal, verbose, quiet ...)
+-   DONE - re-organize outputs from the command line interface (normal, verbose, quiet ...)
 -   manage the replacement of in-text tags (`{% TOC %}` for instance)
 -   test of different configuration sets (input fileds, full files etc)
 -   clarification of the rules : WRITE THE MANIFEST (?!)